The delivery pipeline configuration file can include

 name, the main pipeline definition

-includes a listing of all targets in
+includes a list of references to targets in

 deployment sequence order.
 That is, the first target listed is the first

-release, Google Cloud Deploy deploys to the next target in the list.
+deploys to the next target in the list.

 name field takes a string that must be unique per project and location.